 Diet must be your main focus while losing weight, and you can’t expect exercise to bail you out of a bad dieting choice.
 Getting up and moving regularly throughout the day can help improve your overall health and some strength training can help boost your weight loss, but these should be in addition to a strict diet and should not be the focus of your weight loss plan.

 If you cut too many calories at the beginning of your diet, then you’re likely to lose a bunch of weight fast, which sounds like a good thing, but since you can’t maintain such a low caloric intake for long, you’ll soon find yourself gaining everything back.
 Instead, from the very beginning, you need to keep your caloric intake below your output and at a level, you can maintain for the rest of your life.

 Many people set up unrealistic expectations for their weight loss, and this leads them to quit when they’re not reaching their goals.
 They often expect to lose too much weight in too short of a time period.
 Or, they may expect to continue losing the same amount of weight that they were losing at the beginning of their weight loss when they near the end.

 Setting up goals is an important part of losing weight, but if they’re unrealistic, then they’re going to work against you and could cause you to give up since you’ll get disappointed when you’re not able to reach them.
 Make sure that part of your research before you begin your new diet is how much weight you can expect to lose so you can set up realistic expectations.

-By avoiding these common weight loss pitfalls, you’ll have a much better chance at losing the weight that you want and becoming a healthier version of yourself.
+By avoiding these common weight-loss pitfalls, you’ll have a much better chance of losing the weight that you want and becoming a healthier version of yourself.
 It’s going to take some work, especially at the beginning, but it will all be worth it in the long run.